mainstar123/brochure-maker/README.md

 ## Overview

-Brochure Maker is an AI-powered tool designed to help users create professional brochures with ease.
-It leverages advanced algorithms to provide design suggestions and automate the brochure creation process.
+Brochure Maker is a tool designed to help users create professional brochures easily.
+It provides various templates and customization options to suit different needs.

 ## Features

-- AI-driven design suggestions
-- Customizable templates
-- Easy-to-use interface
+- Option to select the chat model
+- Option to choose the desired tone

-## Installation
+## Setup

-To install and run the project locally, follow these steps:

 1. Clone the repository:
    ```bash